okelo11/FollowTheClickedPoint/README.md

 # FollowTheMouse

-Basic simple Click the point and move the object simply
+Click the point and move the object simply